 Teach your children…

 One of the best gifts they can have from you is a mind that knows how to think.
-For example, it would be good for them to notice:
+For example, it would be good for them to notice this about someone on TV:

 “She doesn’t look like that in her bedroom.”

 Make them realize that Facebook and Instagram filters, the red carpet, and ads are fake.
+Everybody tries to present themselves better than they really are.
 Also, beauty standards change – the 90-ies models didn’t have big rear ends.

 Too much self-criticism and great expectations lead to unhappiness.
 They should learn to speak kind words to themselves.
 Nothing can be “perfect“ but it can be “good enough“.

 They should not believe they are as good as their peers treat them.
 Let them know that many kids bully someone because they are destructive, not because they are better.
-They don’t know what real qualities are.
+They either don’t understand someone who is different from them or don’t know what real qualities are.

 Identity is not just your face and how much you weigh.
 They should know they are special because they are smart and kind, not because their jaw is in proportion with their nose.